thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 ### Development

-Start the development server with HMR:
+Run the development server:

 ```bash
 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+Your application will be available at `http://localhost:3000`.

 ### Deploying Secrets